top of page

 I grew up in a small village in England.
 My childhood was filled with school uniforms, routines, and quietly trying to do everything “right.”
 I followed the expected path, school, university, corporate career, but deep down, I always felt like something was missing.
 Like life just felt harder than it should, and I couldn’t understand why.

 I married, had children moved to the US.
-What I thought would be a short-term move turned into twenty years of adapting, starting over, and slowly, without realizing it, losing myself in the process.
+What I thought would be a short-term move turned into over twenty years of adapting, starting over, and slowly, without realizing it, losing myself in the process.

 For years, I blamed myself for not coping better.
 I carried the weight of decision fatigue, emotional overwhelm, and a constant sense of failure.
 I thought I was too sensitive, too scattered, too inconsistent.
 But then, at age 52, came the answer I never expected: I have ADHD, and just like that, the lens shifted.